benqqqq/benqqqq.github.io/content/posts/tips-for-iterm/tips-for-iterm.md

 ## Split window
 ---
-`cmd + d` for vertical split
+- To split the iTerm window vertically, use the shortcut `cmd + d`.

-`cmd + shift + d` for horizontal split
+- To split the window horizontally, use `cmd + shift + d`.

-when the window is split, use `cmd + [` or `cmd + ]` to switch between them.
+- Once the window is split, you can switch between the panes using `cmd + [` or `cmd + ]`.
+- Once the window is split, you can use `cmd + shift + enter` to maximize active pane.

 ## Broadcast input
 ---

-Sometimes I need to control many console at the same time, such as there are multiple remote machine to control, and I don't want to something like tmux, I will use broadcast input.
+Sometimes I need to control multiple consoles simultaneously, such as when managing multiple remote machines,
+I will use the broadcast input feature.
-This trick will make every pane listen to your keyboard stroke
+This makes every pane listen to my keyboard strokes.
+(Tip: This is a handy alternative to using tools like tmux.)

 {{< figure
     src="../broadcast-input.png"